 The police registered a case under sections 380 and 454 of the IPC at Pinjore police station.
 The police stated: “We have registered a case and are investigating the matter.”
 MOHALI: In order to lessen illegal mining pastime going unabated in Mohali district, deputy commissioner Gurpreet Kaur Sapra issued orders for the officers to test illegal mining interest, here on Tuesday.
 The officials have been directed to submit daily records or face movements.
 She additionally appointed a DSP-stage officer to monitor the operating of the officers deputed at the mining check posts, and the SDMs have also been asked to post reports on a daily foundation from their respective jurisdictions.

-DC Sapra additionally issued a duty roster concerning the appointment of officers from various departments to represent groups for setting up check posts to test illegal mining activity inside the district.
+DC Sapra also issued a duty roster concerning officers’ appointments from various departments to represent groups for setting up check posts to test illegal mining activity inside the district.

-The DC said all of the officers will post their reports at mohalidra215@gmail.Com electronic mail identification.
-She said everyone should file illegal mining pastime at the stated email and movement would be taken hence.
+The DC said all of the officers would post their reports at mohalidra215@gmail.Com electronic mail identification.
+She said everyone should file illegal mining pastime at the stated email, and movement would be taken hence.

 In July final 12 months, deputy commissioner Gurpreet Kaur Sapra conducted surprise assessments at unlawful mining websites in Khizrabad village underneath Kharar sub-division.
 The DC said she came to realize that over four hundred acres of woodland land had been dug up around 50 foot and 35 to forty stone crushers were operating within the vicinity.
 She stated she raided the location following court cases filed using citizens of villages in and around unlawful mining sites.